iqb-berlin/load-test/go/README.md

     - resources.txt and units.txt
     - These contain all the files that the program needs to download, each file on a new line.
 These files must exist in the workspace.
     - resources.txt and units.txt may be empty to skip loading the type of resource.
   - `retries` and `timeout` are the number of retries and the timeout in seconds for each request before deemed a failure.
+The standard timeout is 5 minutes as in most modern browsers
   - `file_service_mode` adjusts the resource URL, depending on weather the file service is active.
 Default to `true` starting with Testcenter v15.